RAI-SCC/torch_blue/paper/paper.md

 the fact that a generic variational distribution might require any number of different parameters, and the number and shape of weight matrices can only be determined with knowledge of the specific combination of layer and variational distribution.
-This is overcome in `torch_bayesian` by having the layer provide the names and shapes of the required random variables (e.g., mean and bias) and dynamically creating the associated class attributes during initialization, when the variational distribution is known.
+This is overcome in `torch_blue` by having the layer provide the names and shapes of the required random variables (e.g., mean and bias) and dynamically creating the associated class attributes during initialization, when the variational distribution is known.
 The modules also provide methods to either return samples of all random variables or the name of each attribute for direct access.

-![Overview of the major components of `torch_bayesian` and corresponding non-Bayesian components of PyTorch. \label{overview}](content_overview.png "Content overview for `torch_bayesian` and comparison with the interface of `torch.nn`")
+![Overview of the major components of `torch_blue` and corresponding non-Bayesian components of PyTorch. \label{overview}](content_overview.png "Content overview for `torch_blue` and comparison with the interface of `torch.nn`")

 Another challenge is introduced by the prior term of the ELBO loss.
 It can only be calculated analytically for a very limited set of priors and variational distributions.
 However, like the rest of the ELBO it can be estimated from the log probability of the sampled weights under these two distributions.
-Therefore, `torch_bayesian` provides the option to return these as part of the forward pass in the form of a `Tensor` containing an additional `log_probs` attribute similar to gradient tracking.
+Therefore, `torch_blue` provides the option to return these as part of the forward pass in the form of a `Tensor` containing an additional `log_probs` attribute similar to gradient tracking.
 As a result, the only requirement on custom distributions is that there needs to be a method to differentiably